Gyu-278/safemanagement/README.md

 When it comes to user private info that need to be encrpted such as password, we use `SecureField` rather than using the regular
-'''
-    TextField
-'''
-to encrypt the user input into black bullet points. <br/>
+`TextField`to encrypt the user input into black bullet points. <br/>
-    NavigationLink{}
-allows us to redirect the authenticated and successfully logged in users to enter the user page, which is ShowingLoginScreen, allowing us to program the user login page.
+`NavigationLink{}` allows us to redirect the authenticated and successfully logged in users to enter the user page, which is ShowingLoginScreen, allowing us to program the user login page.
 Append to set the navigationBarHidden to true to properly hide the navigation bar for better looking UI. <br/>
 For the UI background to be more compatible occupying the entire screen. <br/>
 Create the user authentication function after the navigation view. <br/>
 In the authentification function, use
-    lowercased(...)
+    `lowercased(...)`
 method to not have case sensitive, then call the user authentication function in Button.
 # Run-Time Testing:
 Click the play button right next to preview on UI <br/>
 Click the play button again to switch temporary testing off if want to go back programming.
 # Method Running The Project:
 Download the project to local directory<br/>
-Xcode must be '''13.4''' and higher versions<br/>
+Xcode must be `13.4` and higher versions<br/>
-Compatible with MacOS Monterey '''12.0''' and higher versions<br/>
+Compatible with MacOS Monterey `12.0` and higher versions<br/>